manolomartinez/my-website/content/publication/artigameaningbiologicalsignals-2020/index.md

   evolution of meaningful signals, and (iii) how the sender-receiver framework relates to teleosemantics.'
-publication: '*Studies in History and Philosophy of Science Part C: Studies in History and Philosophy of Biological and Biomedical Sciences*'
+publication: '*Studies in History and Philosophy of Science Part C: Studies in History and Philosophy of Biological and Biomedical Sciences*, 84:101348'
 doi: 10.1016/j.shpsc.2020.101348
 ---